 This installation in the History of Photography Gallery, on view from May 12 to October 8, 2017, provides an overview of the history of photography through photographs of architecture, one of the medium’s earliest and most popular subjects.
 The photographs were made by a variety of practitioners—professionally trained architectural photographers, tourists, artists—and highlight the wide range of approaches that photographers have adopted in their depictions of the built environment.

 About the History of Photography Gallery

 The museum's History of Photography Gallery is dedicated to rotating installations that demonstrate photography’s historical trajectory through photographs and cameras drawn from the collection.
-The selection of photographs changes twice a year, and each rotation offers new opportunities to engage with the museum’s treasures.
+The changing selection of photographs refreshes the experience of visiting the Eastman Museum and offers regular opportunities to display the museum’s treasures.

 Listen to curatorial assistant Will Green's talk, originally presented on May 13 as part of our Focus 45 series.

 Thursday, September 21, 1 p.m.

 Curatorial Assistant William Green will lead a gallery tour of his selections for the current History of Photography rotation.